 Use Honeycomb MCP if:

-• BubbleUp anomaly analysis is valuable to your debugging workflow
+- BubbleUp anomaly analysis, heatmaps, and histograms are valuable to your debugging workflow

-• You’re on any tier including Free — the hosted MCP works across all plans
+- You’re on any tier including Free — the hosted MCP works across all plans at no extra cost

 Skip it if:

-• You need the broadest tool coverage — Datadog (50+) and Grafana (40+) offer more
+- You need the broadest tool coverage — Datadog (50+) and Grafana (40+) still offer more documented tools

-• You need to add queries to existing boards programmatically — not supported
+- You need to add queries to existing boards programmatically — still not supported